Columbia University: Awards

 Several prestigious awards are administered by Columbia University, most notably the Pulitzer Prize and the Bancroft Prize in history.
 Other prizes, which are awarded by the Graduate School of Journalism, include the Alfred I. duPont–Columbia University Award, the National Magazine Awards, the Maria Moors Cabot Prizes, the John Chancellor Award, and the Lukas Prizes, which include the J. Anthony Lukas Book Prize and Mark Lynton History Prize.
-The university also administers the Louisa Gross Horwitz Prize, which is considered an important precursor to the Nobel Prize, 51 of its 101 recipients having gone on to win either a Nobel Prize in Physiology or Medicine or Nobel Prize in Chemistry as of October 2018; the W. Alden Spencer Award; the Vetlesen Prize, which is known as the Nobel Prize of geology; the Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature, the oldest such award; the Edwin Howard Armstrong award; the Calderone Prize in public health; and the Ditson Conductor's Award.
+The university also administers the Louisa Gross Horwitz Prize, which is considered an important precursor to the Nobel Prize, 55 of its 117 recipients having gone on to win either a Nobel Prize in Physiology or Medicine or Nobel Prize in Chemistry as of October 2024; the W. Alden Spencer Award; the Vetlesen Prize, which is known as the Nobel Prize of geology; the Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature, the oldest such award; the Edwin Howard Armstrong award; the Calderone Prize in public health; and the Ditson Conductor's Award.

 Student life

-Students

 In 2020, Columbia University's student population was 31,455 (8,842 students in undergraduate programs and 22,613 in postgraduate programs), with 45% of the student population identifying themselves as a minority.
 Twenty-six percent of students at Columbia have family incomes below $60,000.
 16% of students at Columbia receive Federal Pell Grants, which mostly go to students whose family incomes are below $40,000.
 Seventeen percent of students are the first member of their family to attend a four-year college.

 On-campus housing is guaranteed for all four years as an undergraduate.
 Columbia College and the Fu Foundation School of Engineering and Applied Science (also known as SEAS or Columbia Engineering) share housing in the on-campus residence halls.
 First-year students usually live in one of the large residence halls situated around South Lawn: Carman Hall, Furnald Hall, Hartley Hall, John Jay Hall, or Wallach Hall (originally Livingston Hall).
 Upperclassmen participate in a room selection process, wherein students can pick to live in a mix of either corridor- or apartment-style housing with their friends.
 The Columbia University School of General Studies, Barnard College and graduate schools have their own apartment-style housing in the surrounding neighborhood.

 Columbia University is home to many fraternities, sororities, and co-educational Greek organizations.
 Approximately 10–15% of undergraduate students are associated with Greek life.
 Many Barnard women also join Columbia sororities.
 There has been a Greek presence on campus since the establishment in 1836 of the Delta chapter of Alpha Delta Phi.
-The InterGreek Council is the self-governing student organization that provides guidelines and support to its member organizations within each of the three councils at Columbia, the Interfraternity Council, Panhellenic Council, and Multicultural Greek Council.
-The three council presidents bring their affiliated chapters together once a month to meet as one Greek community.
-The InterGreek Council meetings provide opportunity for member organizations to learn from each other, work together and advocate for community needs.